Tayruh/sadako/reference.md

 In the above example, the second line of text will actually take longer to display than the third line of text.

 Also, notice how it uses an empty `-` depth token to set the delay for the choice.
 Unlike `class` tags, `delay` will not work on choices because of the way they are displayed.
 Therefore, you should set it before displaying the choice.
 This trick also works with doing things like jumps which also don't allow tags.
 To remove the additional delay, just use the `delay` tag with a value of `0`.

+#### User Defined

 **Sadako** provides two functions intended to be overwritten by the user.
-These are `sadako.doLineTags()` and `sadako.doChoiceTags()`.
+These are `sadako.doLineTag()` and `sadako.doChoiceTag()`.
 The return value is an array containing the text to display as the first element and classes to be added to the line as the remaining elements.
 Classes do not have to be provided, and if nothing is returned from the function, no text will be printed.

 By default, each function looks like this:

 ```
-sadako.doLineTags = function(text, tag) { return [text]; }
+sadako.doLineTag = function(text, tag) { return [text]; }
-sadako.doChoiceTags = function(text, tag) { return [text]; }
+sadako.doChoiceTag = function(text, tag) { return [text]; }
 ```

 Obviously this does nothing as it is.
 However, here's an example of how you can make use of the functions.

 ```
 sadako.doLineTag = function(text, tag) {
-    if (tag === "ayren") return ['Ayren says, "' + text + '"', "test1", "test2"];
+    if (tag === "erin") return ['Erin says, "' + text + '"', "test1", "test2"];
     return [text];
 }

 // in story script
-Hi! ~:ayren
+Hi! ~:erin

 // outputs
-<p class="test1 test2">Ayren says, "Hi!"</p>
+<div class="test1 test2">Erin says, "Hi!"</div>
 ```

 This function is called once per tag with the current text and tag (converted to lowercase) as the arguments.
-Text you return from one function call with be sent as the argument for the function call of the next tag for this line.
-This is so can keep modifying the text with each new tag if desired.
+Text you return from one function call will be sent as the argument for the function call of the next tag for this line.
+This is so you can keep modifying the text with each new tag if desired.

 Tags must come before a `::` conditional token since it's considered part of the line.
 Conditionals will be explained in a little bit.